 If you feel like you need further guidance, with clear step by step instructions, I would highly suggest checking out the website.

 Doggy Dan has everything you will need and more to solve your dog’s aggression problem.

 If you have any questions, please feel free to leave me a comment!

 How Fast Does It Take For Dog-on-Dog Aggression Training To Work?

-You shouldn’t expect to cure your dog’s aggression over night or in a week’s time.
-Dog aggression training takes time, dedication and hard work.
+You shouldn’t expect to cure your dog’s aggression overnight or in a week.
+Dog aggression training takes time, dedication, and hard work.